feldera/feldera/docs/sql/grammar.md

   |   '(' expr [, expr ]* ')'
 ```

-Note: `PRIMARY KEY` and `FOREIGN KEY` information is parsed, but
+Note `FOREIGN KEY` information is parsed, but it is not validated, and
-ignored.
+is currently ignored.

 In `orderItem`, if expression is a positive integer n, it denotes the
 nth item in the `SELECT` clause.